Psychedelic/dank/README.md

 (0)
 ```

-There are two differences between this command that calls the mainnet and the command that calls Dank locally:
+There are two differences between commands that call Dank and commands that call Dank locally:

-1. When we call Dank locally, the command doesn't have the `network` option.
+1. When we call Dank locally, the command doesn't have the `--network=ic` option.
-2. When we call Dank locally, we don't have to pass the principal ID, we can just use the name `dank`.
+2. When we call Dank locally, there is no need to pass the principal ID, we can just use the name `dank`.

-If you keep these differences in my mind, you can interact with Dank on the mainnet.
+If you keep these differences in mind, you can interact with Dank on the mainnet the same way you interact with it locally.

-### Deploying locally
+### Interacting with Dank locally

 To interact with Dank and use it's methods locally, you should first clone this repository.
 After that, you should start the dfx service and deploy the canisters on the IC: